 Capital expenditures are necessary to maintain and improve the operations of our facilities and meet regulatory and prudent operating standards.
 Construction and maintenance costs have increased throughout the power industry over the past several years, and future costs will be highly dependent on the cost of components and availability of contractors that can perform the work necessary to maintain and improve respective facilities.
-Since January 1, 2009, we have invested approximately CZK 30.2 billion towards improving the efficiency of our current brown coal-fired power plants in the Czech Republic, CZK 37.1 billion towards increasing our renewable generation capacity (particularly a wind farm in Romania and photovoltaic power plants in the Czech Republic), CZK 49.3 billion to improve our nuclear energy generation facilities.
-Our long term investment strategy also includes the construction of two new nuclear units at the Temelín nuclear power plant.
-This project is currently in the bidding stage, and the expected capital expenditure range is wide.
-We do not plan to commit to making any significant capital expenditures until the details of the design and all necessary permits are fully in place, which is expected to occur in 2016.
-We expect to finance the related capital expenditures through a combination of debt issuances and operating cash flow.
+Since January 1, 2011, we have invested approximately CZK 78.7 billion towards improving the efficiency of our current coal-fired and gasfired power plants in the Czech Republic, CZK 14.6 billion towards increasing our renewable generation capacity (particularly a wind farm in Romania, photovoltaic power plants in the Czech Republic), CZK 63.7 billion to improve our distribution networks and CZK 25.0 billion to improve our nuclear energy generation facilities.